Associate Professor, Institute for Behavioral Medicine Research

-Cancer, Neuroinflammation and Behavior: Depression and cognitive impairments are more prevelant in cancer patients than the general population.
+Depression and cognitive impairments are more prevalent in cancer patients than the general population.
 This is likely due to a combination of the disease process, cancer treatments, and the stress of dealing with a life-threatening disease.
 This project focuses on the neuroinflammatory mechanisms by which peripheral tumors alter brain function (depressive-like and cognitive behaviors) in a mouse model of breast cancer.

 MS: Biology University of Illinois Urbana-Champaign